In This Corner of the World (film)

 In This Corner of the World (この世界の片隅に, Kono Sekai no Katasumi ni) is a 2016 Japanese animated war drama film produced by MAPPA, co-written and directed by Sunao Katabuchi, featuring character designs by Hidenori Matsubara and music by Kotringo.
 The film is based on the manga of the same name written and illustrated by Fumiyo Kōno.
 It premiered in Japan on November 12, 2016.
 Animatsu Entertainment licensed the global distribution rights of the film in June 2016.
 Shout!
 Factory acquired the distribution rights for North America, with a U.S. theatrical release on August 11, 2017, co-released by Funimation Films.
 An extended version of the film, titled In This Corner (and Other Corners) of the World (この世界の（さらにいくつもの）片隅に, Kono Sekai no (Sara ni Ikutsumono) Katasumi ni), premiered on December 20, 2019.
-At 168 minutes long, It surpassed the extended 70mm cut of Final Yamato by five minutes and became the longest Japanese animated film, and later tying with Chang'an as the world's longest theatrically animated films.
+At 168 minutes long, It surpassed the extended 70mm cut of Final Yamato by five minutes and became the world's longest theatrically released animated film, later tying with Chang'an.

 The film is set in the 1930s–1940s in Hiroshima and Kure in Japan, roughly ten years before and after the atomic bombing of Hiroshima, but mainly in 1944–45.
 In the film, nature and traditional culture in Japan are clearly described and contrasted with the cruel and irredeemable scenes brought by the war.
 Though it is a fictional account, the official guidebook of the film claims that the episodes and background of the story are based on facts and real incidents of the lost townscape of pre-war Hiroshima damaged by the bombing, as researched by the production staff.